Taking A Timeout From Facebook Might Improve Your Well-Being, Study Says

 When it comes to the issue of Facebook envy, the authors discuss how previous studies have shown that it has become a common feeling due to the fact that users are inundated with “social information” that subsequently “invites social comparison.”
 If someone is experiencing Facebook envy, the authors suggest to avoid looking at the parts of the site that are sparking this feeling, perhaps even posts by certain friends.
 The study also says heavy users should consider using the site less, and passive users “should reduce this kind of behavior.”

 With the holiday season now upon us, BBC also brings up the issue of browsing seemingly “perfect” Christmas and holiday photos, saying the new research provides evidence it might make you “miserable” rather than “festive.”
-As BBC explains, the authors of the study point out that actually connecting with other Facebook users and engaging in conversation, rather than just lurking and/or scrolling through pages and photos, is healthier and more beneficial.
+As BBC explains, the authors of the study point out that actually connecting with other Facebook users and “engaging in conversation,” rather than just lurking and/or scrolling through pages and photos, is healthier and more beneficial.

 “Actively engaging in conversation and connecting with people on social media seems to be a much more positive experience, suggests the study[.]”